Laying this generation to rest: Gamecube

 My friend at work let me borrow Masters of Doom, the book that details the two men that helped shape the PC gaming industry into what it is today: John Carmack and John Romero of id Software.

 A very interesting part in the book was when Carmack, in only one night, recreated the first level to Super Mario Bros.
 3 on a PC.
 For an IBM PC at the time (1990), this was an amazing feat.
-No PC was powerful enough to simulate the scrolling effect that Nintendo did so easily on their NES system, but Carmack created an algorithm that somehow faked the effect, calling it adaptive tile refresh. → It might come in handy if you, the master of reading, take it with you.
+No PC was powerful enough to simulate the scrolling effect that Nintendo did so easily on their NES system, but Carmack created an algorithm that somehow faked the effect, calling it adaptive tile refresh. → These are the games I know, I know.
+These are the games I know.

 Weekly News We Care About Wrap Up – 11.10.06